iot-bus/iot-bus.github.io/docs/source/getting-started/iot-bus-getting-started.rst

 Similarly, if you are in education and do not want to be explaining things to yous students about the IDE and just want to create very simple applications then again, you may pick Arduino as a Framework and as your development environment.
 Many, many users have chosen Arduino overs the years and many still do.
 It's a great place to start.
+You'll find more projects on the web that Arduino based so if you want to find somebody that's done something similar to what you want to do.
+You'll probably find it as an Arduino project somewhere.

 PlatformIO
 ----------